HenghuiB/csci596/README.md

-# Distributed Machine Learning Systems: A Study
+# Distributed Machine Learning Systems: A Survey

 ## Abstract
 The growing computational cost of training machine learning models has made distributed processing essential in modern artificial intelligence research and applications.
 This proposal explores the categorization of distributed machine learning (ML) frameworks based on communication topologies: iterative MapReduce/AllReduce, parameter servers, and data flow-based systems.
 We provide a comparative analysis of representative frameworks, such as Spark MLlib, TensorFlow, and Microsoft Multiverso, emphasizing their design principles, strengths, and challenges.
 The findings aim to guide researchers and practitioners in selecting suitable frameworks for various ML tasks.